POLS 338/3.0 European Integration

 - Understand the main differences and similarities among the EU member states and assess their efforts to be integrated.

-The first field study will provide the students the opportunity to address direct questions to the representatives of the EU Commission in London and discuss how the European profile is built and sustained by the representative offices in the member states.
-The second field study will bring the students closer to the anti-European voices in the European Parliament as the British MP Nigel Farage will discuss how and why the European Elections of 2014 really matter for the future of the EU.
+Examples of previous ELOs or this course include: A visit to the Office of the EU Parliament in London to give students the opportunity to address questions to the representatives of the EU Commission in London and discuss how the European profile is built and sustained by the representative offices in the member states.
+And a lecture on European Elections at the London School of Economics, bringing the students closer to the anti-European voices in the European Parliament.